bair-climate-initiative/multiearth/README.md

     password <password>
 ```

-EarthData is a provider of providers, so you must include a `provider_id` in your `kwargs` argument to the provider, like the following example that accesses ASO data from NSIDC from EarthData ([config/nsidc.yaml](config/nsidc.yaml)):
+EarthData is a provider of providers, so you must include a `subprovider_id` in your `kwargs` argument to the provider, like the following example that accesses ASO data from NSIDC from EarthData ([config/nsidc.yaml](config/nsidc.yaml)):
 ```
+providers:
+  - id : EARTHDATA
+    kwargs:
+      subprovider_id: NSIDC_ECS
     collections:
-  ASO_50M_SD:
+      - id: ASO_50M_SD
         assets:
-      - data
+          - all
-  provider:
-    name: EARTHDATA
-    kwargs:
-      provider_id: NSIDC_ECS
 ```

 **Finding the Provider ID**: Consult [earthdata_providers.py](multiearth/provider/earthdata_providers.py) for a list of providers and their provider ids.